aurora-is-near/aurora-e2e-tests/README.md

 </br>Playwright is Javascript/ TypeScript testing framework.
 [More information](https://playwright.dev/)

 > [!IMPORTANT]
-> </br>Currently Synpress has a limitation on supported OSes and only support UNIX based operating systems.
+> Currently Synpress has a limitation on supported OSes and only support UNIX based operating systems.
 Please note that if it's required to run tests on Windows machine, user could do this with WSL.
 [More about WSL](https://learn.microsoft.com/en-us/windows/wsl/about)

 ## Project preparation

 ### Installation
+> [!WARNING]
+> Before running any commands please ensure that you have NodeJS installed on your device!
+If you do not have it, please visit: [NodeJS](https://nodejs.org/en)

 After downloading code from repository, you must install dependencies with command:
 ```bash